 Q. What is PAHL?

 A. PAHL is short for the Portland Academic Health Libraries.
-It is an informal consortium of libraries who share resources, and includes NUNM, OHSU, UWS, and OCOM.
+It is an informal consortium of libraries who share resources, and includes NUNM, OHSU, UWS, OCOM, and Pacific University.

 Q. Can I use OHSU’s databases and electronic journals?

 A. Anybody can access OHSU’s electronic resources by going to an OHSU library and using one of their public use computers.
 However, online access to these resources from anywhere else is limited to OHSU students and staff.

 Q. How can I access databases from home?

 A. NUNM Library subscribes to various research databases and collections of electronic journals.
 Most are accessible from home as well as on campus.
 If you are off campus, you must use the off-campus users links on our databases page.

 Q. Where can I find full-text journal articles online?

 A. There are several places to begin looking for journal articles.